nterreri/thesis/report/chapter2.md

 to their condition.
 These concerns are gathered through variants of an electronic questionnaire offered by Macmillan to selected trial sites.
-Paper versions and variants of the questionnaire existed before the introduction of the eHNA in 2010, and have been in use since before then (Mac Voice, 2014) (NCAT, 2011).
+Paper versions and variants of the questionnaire existed before the introduction of the eHNA in 2010, and have been in use since before then (Watson, 2014; Brittle, 2014; NCAT, 2011).

 The electronic questionnaire is designed to be carried out on site mostly through haptic devices (such as tablets), just ahead of meeting the clinician that will help draft a care plan for the patient.
 There